fission-codes/drupal-ipfs/README.md

  * The IPFS gateway can be configured at `/admin/config/media/ipfs`.
  * There are two stream wrappers to choose from, a raw IPFS wrapper and a Fission version.
-The Fission API endpoint requires a username and password for POSTing new files.
-See https://guide.fission.codes/ for information on how to install Fission and set up and account
+ * The Fission API endpoint requires a username and password for POSTing new files.
+See https://guide.fission.codes/ for information on how to install Fission and register a Fission account.
- * When adding File or Image fields to Entities, select IPFS as the storage mechanism.
+ * When adding File or Image fields to an Entity, select IPFS as the Upload Destination.
  * If you would like to display images or link to files from the IPFS, go to "Manage Display" on the entity bundle and select an IPFS field formatter.